-224 Analytical methods to uncover concerns of adulteration
+Analytical methods to uncover concerns of adulteration

-The occurrence of mislabeling issues was frequently linked to adulteration, which 225 226 refers to the deliberate mixing or substitution of permitted materials with prohibited ones 227 (Mortas et al., 2022).
-This issue is particularly concerning in the context of halal meat and 228 meat products.
-Numerous studies have explored different methods and instruments to identify 229 adulteration (Mortas et al., 2022), with PCR- and chromatography-based methods emerging as the most popular and extensively studied (Table 3).
-Table 3 lists a range of methods 230 231 employed in identifying adulteration, along with a summary of the findings.
-232 A substantial portion of research has focused on the identification and quantification basic assay, singleplex PCR, to more sophisticated assays like multiplex PCR, real-time PCR, PCR-RFLP (restriction fragment length polymorphisms), PCR-QIAxcel capillary electrophoresis, SYBR green I-real-time PCR, species-specific PCR, qPCR, and ddPCR (Table 3).
-This comprehensive array of PCR assays indeed showcased the versatility of PCR in offering diverse tools for discerning and quantifying the presence of pork.
-However, to enhance the development of PCR-based methods, future research efforts should move beyond assay diversity.
+The occurrence of mislabeling issues was frequently linked to adulteration, which refers to the deliberate mixing or substitution of permitted materials with prohibited ones (Mortas et al., 2022).
+This issue is particularly concerning in the context of halal meat and meat products.
+Numerous studies have explored different methods and instruments to identify adulteration (Mortas et al., 2022), with PCR- and chromatography-based methods emerging as the most popular and extensively studied (Table 3).
+Table 3 lists a range of methods employed in identifying adulteration, along with a summary of the findings.

+A substantial portion of research has focused on the identification and quantification of pork in halal meat or meat products using various PCR assays.
+Ranging from the most basic assay, singleplex PCR, to more sophisticated assays like multiplex PCR, real-time PCR, PCR-RFLP (restriction fragment length polymorphisms), PCR-QIAxcel capillary electrophoresis,